What are Some Interesting Facts About Tahiti?

 Tahiti covers almost one-third of the total land area of French Polynesia and is home to two ancient and eroded volcanic cones, Tahiti-Nui and Tahiti-Iti, which are connected by the narrow Isthmus of Taravao (Isthme de Taravao).
 Taking in the beauty of the Islands of Tahiti from a plane or helicopter will undoubtedly leave your phone overflowing with pictures of natural beauty.
 The birds-eye views will surely be some of your favorite memories from the trip.
 When you leave, you’ll dream of hovering over the breathtaking expanse of blue waters shifting from light aqua to deep blue, vast canyons and lush forests.

 The Islands of Tahiti are made up of an area the size of Europe, so climate varies slightly depending on which island group you visit.
-If you are wondering when the best time to visit Tahiti is based on the climate, it is generally tropical year-round with an average temperature of around 80 degrees.
+If you are wondering when the best time to visit Tahiti is based on the climate, you should know that it is generally tropical year-round with an average temperature of around 80 degrees.
 Traditionally November – April is considered the rainier season and May – October is considered the drier season.
 The rains don’t tend to last very long and can be refreshing during the hotter summer months (November – April).

 Because of this climate, visitors will find crops that are typical of tropical locations, such as coconuts, breadfruit, sugarcane, Tahitian vanilla, and coffee beans.
 Coconuts are especially important and are grown throughout The Islands of Tahiti, for the production of coprah, used for making coconut oil.

 Some agricultural products are more specific to certain islands.
-More than 80% of Tahitian vanilla is produced on the island of Taha’a, so this is the best island for visiting a Tahitian vanilla farm and this is also a good place to find honey as well.
+More than 80 percent of Tahitian vanilla is produced on the island of Taha’a, so this is the best island for visiting a Tahitian vanilla farm and this is also a good place to find honey as well.
 For Tahitian cultured pearls, they are mostly produced in the Tuamotu or Gambier Islands.
 It is more common to eat wild goat or pig in the Marquesas than it is in the other islands.
 And not to be missed, the only wine in the world that is grown on a coral atoll can be found on Rangiroa.

 Of course, if you can’t go to all of these islands to get your shopping done, you’ll find many of these items (especially honey, coconut oil, and Tahitian cultured pearls) are also readily available at Le Marché, the public market in Papeete.

 Tahitians are considered to be some of the most genuinely friendly and kind people of the world.
 But, Tahitians are also known for being a little shy as well.
-Visitors are encouraged to offer the first smile or Ia ora na (hello) when arriving to Tahiti, and you will be quickly met with warm and welcoming hospitality.
+Visitors are encouraged to offer the first smile or Ia ora na (hello) when arriving at Tahiti, and you will be quickly met with warm and welcoming hospitality.
 In The Islands of Tahiti, if you are meeting a friend it is customary to kiss on both sides of the cheek, rather than hug or shake hands as you might with your friends back home.
 When offered a fragrant lei upon arrival be sure to say māuruuru, or “thanks” in Tahitian!

 The number of people living in French Polynesia reaches just about 285,000, where about 70 percent of the nation’s population lives on Tahiti.
 If you were to break it down, about 75 percent of the population is Polynesian, 15 percent European, and about 10 percent Chinese.
 With a varied culture that possesses so many different languages, it’s no surprise that when the Tahitian language evolved over the years it adopted some slang from other languages on the island.
 When Tahitians say they are going to ‘la Chine,’ they mean they are going shopping, as many Chinese people on the islands own shops and supermarkets.
 This mix of Chinese and Tahitian language is just one example of how the all-encompassing nature of the islands and their language has evolved over the years.

 The Tahitian alphabet contains only 13 letters: the vowels a, e, i, o, u and the consonants f, h, m, n, p, r, t, and v.
 With no ‘b’ in their alphabet, many find it strange that Bora Bora is spelled the way it is.
 Early visitors to The Islands of Tahiti misheard the pronunciation of the island as ‘Bora Bora,’ when in fact it was called Pora Pora.
-Since Bora Bora is considered to be the first of the Tahitian islands to be created by the gods, it is no wonder Pora Pora means ‘first-born.’
+Since Bora Bora is considered to be the first of the Tahitian islands to be created by the gods, it is no wonder Pora Pora means ‘firstborn.’

 The word tattoo, or ‘tatau,’ originated in Tahiti.
 The legend of Tohu describes the god of tattoo painting all the oceans’ fish in vibrant colors and patterns.
 In French Polynesian culture, tattoos have long been revered as signs of beauty and were historically and ceremoniously applied when reaching adolescence.
 The presence of Tohu gives each tatau the essence of meaning and life.